Skip to content

 Forbidden keys (case-insensitive): password, token, authorization, bearer, jwt, apikey, api_key, accesstoken, access_token, refreshtoken, refresh_token, cookie, secret, credentials, auth

-• ✅ Include: Resource IDs, field names, error context for troubleshooting
+• ✅ Include: Resource IDs, field names, error context

 Error Handling in Handlers